 Most players will have much easier time spraying enemies from the hip and doing consistent damage, while being able to move fast and dodge enemy fire.

 The higher the Rate of Fire, the more consistent will be the damage distribution over Cone of Fire area, and this is where Cyclone is a bit lacking compared to other SMGs.

-However, an SMG with ALS may face the same issue of being too accurate even when firing from the hip, and that makes SMGs a but hard to use.
+However, an SMG with ALS may face the same issue of being too accurate even when firing from the hip, and that makes SMGs harder to use than other CQC automatic weapons.

 For most weapons, ADSing for headshots provides the fastest theoretical time to kill.

 But SMGs with ALS can hip fire for headshots within 10m, shaving off the time it takes to aim down sights, and that is what makes them so powerful in CQC.

 This is also one of Cyclone’s strong points, as it has that mentioned quick 3 headshot kill, though it takes a skilled user to perform that consistently.

 This is the part of Cyclone’s statistics that was adjusted in recent patch.

 |Recoil Angle||0 / 0||0 / 0||0 / 0||20 / 20|

 |Horizontal Recoil||0.212 / 0.304||0.212 / 0.4||0.35 / 0.39||0.3 / 0.39|